awsdocs/aws-dms-step-by-step/doc_source/CHAP_Oracle2PostgreSQL.Steps.ConfigurePostgreSQL.md

    GRANT CONNECT ON DATABASE database_name TO postgresql_sct_user;
    GRANT USAGE ON SCHEMA schema_name TO postgresql_sct_user;
    GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO postgresql_sct_user;
-   GRANT ALL ON SEQUENCIES IN SCHEMA schema_name TO postgresql_sct_user;
+   GRANT ALL ON SEQUENCES IN SCHEMA schema_name TO postgresql_sct_user;
    ```